CMHAAorg/cmhaa-website/site/content/resources/exciting-leadership-opportunity-with-cmhaa.md

 meta_keywords: Mental Awareness, CMHAA, Keyword, Keyword.
 meta_description: This is a detailed description of the page.
 banner_title: Would you like to be CMHAA's first Executive Director?
-banner_description: If you'd like to take a lead role on improving workplace mental health, this position could be for you.
+banner_description: If you want to take a lead role on improving workplace mental health, this position could be for you.
 banner_image: ""
 banner_right_image: img/online-job-search-looking-for-a-job-job-search-apply-now-dynamic-workplace-searching-internet_t20_nl4a18.jpg